 Phone: 021 424 3346

-Coralie Valentyn is the recently appointed Programme Associate of The Mandela Rhodes Foundation.
-Her role pays special attention to alumni relations, aspects of the Foundation’s bespoke leadership development programme, as well as assigned projects and research.
+Coralie Anyetei (née Valentyn) is the Programme Manager of The Mandela Rhodes Foundation.
+Her role pays special attention to the Foundation’s bespoke Leadership Development Programme, as well as assigned projects and research.

 Previously Coralie worked at Sustainable Livelihoods Foundation where she was involved in two projects.
 The first focused on civic engagement in Cape Town, exposing her to a number of grass root organisations advocating for housing, service delivery and education.
 The second allowed her to be part of a team using drama as a participatory method to engage the Delft community around TB and other health issues.
 While studying at the University of the Western Cape, she was both an Anthropology and academic writing tutor.
 Coralie was also part of organisations such as the Golden Key Honour Society (vice-president and Chapter consultant) and completed two years of leadership training with the Centre for Support Student Services.